Traveler Summary

 Develop a list of medical facilities and providers, including reliable pharmacies, with location and contact information.
 The following strategies may be used:

-• Consult a travel health care provider for information.
+- Consult a travel health care provider for destination-specific information.

-• Many embassy or consulate websites provide nonprioritized lists of medical facilities and services.
-They cannot recommend specific providers but typically remove providers from the list if problems have occurred.
+- Review embassy or consulate websites for nonprioritized lists of medical facilities and services.
+Note that specific providers are not recommended and those with reported problems are typically removed from the list.

-• For nonurgent care, the International Society of Travel Medicine (ISTM) Clinic Directory (www.istm.org) is a listing of health care professionals worldwide who are members of ISTM and have expertise in infectious diseases and travel medicine.
-Note: The ISTM makes no representation as to the credentials of the providers listed.
+- Use the International Society of Travel Medicine (ISTM) Clinic Directory (www.istm.org) to locate health care professionals worldwide with expertise in infectious diseases and travel medicine.
+Note that ISTM does not verify provider credentials.

-• Some credit card companies will provide referrals to medical facilities overseas.
+- Contact the credit card company to request referrals to medical facilities overseas.

-• Persons traveling with a tour group can ask about policies and procedures for accessing care during the trip.
+- Confirm the tour group’s policies and procedures for accessing care during the trip.

 Air Travel